Welcome to today's edition of the Rush 24-7 podcast.

 However, Rush's cold was not informed of this plan.

-And as you could hear yesterday, bless his heart, the content, primo as always.
+And as you could hear yesterday, bless his heart, the content primo as always.

-The passion always there.
+The passion, always there.

-The uh the upper respiratory muck uh in play.
+The upper respiratory muck in play.

-The plan is a little three-day weekend to recuperate, and I'm thrilled to be here with you.
+And I'm thrilled to be here with you.

-Mark Davis from WBAP Dallas, Fort Worth, and I've been listening all week.
+And I've been listening all week.

-Hey, got my own show.
+Hey, I got my own show.

 I'm plugged into this stuff.